Coronavirus FAQ – incoming exchange students

 The risks in society related to the coronavirus are constantly changing, as the spread of the virus goes through different stages globally, in Europe and in Sweden.
 Lund University is following the Government’s and Swedish Public Health Authority’s recommendations regarding measures to reduce the spread of the coronavirus, as they are announced.

 Lund University has announced several official decisions and measures in relation to the coronavirus situation so far.

 Make sure to stay in contact with your exchange coordinator about your situation.
-Some courses may be able to accept students arriving slightly late, but this depends both on the structure of the courses and on how the specific course will be taught in autumn.
+Some courses may be able to accept students arriving slightly late, but this depends both on the structure of the courses and on how the specific course will be taught in spring.

 I am not sure if I want to come to Sweden now due to the risks.
 I need more time to think about it, can I decide later?